jrsky723/pygameuno/README.md

 ## How to Run

 1. Run pygameuno.exe in the release folder.
+2. Python 3.10 or later is required to run.

 ## Features
 1. Single-player mode (up to a maximum of 5 computer players)